All Products

 • A serverless resource group is associated with your workspace.
 For more information, see the topics in the Use serverless resource groups directory.

-Step 1: Use a branch node to develop a task
+Step 1: Develop the branch node

 2. In the Branch Definition dialog box, configure the parameters.